MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-agent-reject-notifications.md

 > [!IMPORTANT]
 >
-> - The status will not change for agents when the the work is routed through a workstream that has **Do not disturb** as an allowed presence.
+> - Work items will continue to be routed to the agent if **Do not disturb** is an allowed presence in the workstream.
 More information: [Create workstreams for unified routing](create-workstreams.md)
 > - Automatic change of agent status when agent rejects a notification is not supported in Omnichannel for Customer Service on Unified Service Desk.

 ## Enable automatic update of agent presence